mlemort/NiceThings/README.md

 ## Installation

 NiceThings is available through [CocoaPods](https://cocoapods.org).
-To install all the subspec, simply add the following line to your Podfile:
+To install all the subspecs, simply add the following line to your Podfile:

 ```ruby
 pod 'NiceThings'
 ```

-or just add the subspecs you want:
+or just add the subspecs you want see below.

 ## Subspecs